Technical Analysis: MSCI World Index and AC Asia Ex Jap

 MSCI AC Asia Ex Jap

-Relative Strength Index: Similarly to the global equities, the RSI had since come down from a near overbought region to a neutral region.
+Relative Strength Index: Similarly to the global equities, the RSI had come down significantly from an overbought region.
+However, unlike the global equities, the prices had come down a fair bit as well (around 7%).

 Volatility Index (for S&P)

-While our focus remains unchanged in the long term - capturing Asia Region's growth in the next 10 to 20 years - It is also important to acknowledge the weakness in the current short term trend, the inconsistencies that we've been experiencing between the price actions and the indicators, the high valuations, and potential future developments that may correct or worsen the gap between valuations and price levels.
+While our focus remains unchanged in the long term - capturing Asia Region's growth in the next 10 to 20 years - It is also important to acknowledge that valuations matter and not get carried away by the plausible continuation of a bull market in the coming months.

-Remember, a 50% loss requires a 100% return to break even, while time in the market is important, sitting back and doing nothing despite clear signals of an overheated market instead of managing your portfolio to reflect a more appropriate risk exposure for your own financial situation is not the right way moving forward.
+Remember, prices go up like an escalator and comes down like an elevator.
+A 50% loss requires a 100% return to break even, while time in the market is important, sitting back and doing nothing despite signals of an overheated market instead of managing your portfolio's risk exposure is definitely not the right way moving forward.

 Clearly, not making a profit beats incurring a loss.
 When in doubt, remember the first rule of investing: Never lose money.